|

 record time, won the British Pursuit Championship, and the

-day after breaking the R.T.T.C.
-10 miles competition record,
+day after breaking the 10 miles national competition record,

 won the 50 miles National Championship by 9 mins. in